SoumyajitKarmakar/4thSemDBMS_Project/README.md

 # 4thSemDBMS_Project
-A house finding software, written in Java (front end) and MySQL (backend).
+A house finding software, written in Java (front end) and MySQL (back end).